fetz-selby/we-cinema-ticketing/README.md

 **All test MUST run successful before using the application**

 The application will build, compile and run.
-Open your browser and visit your localhost or you loopback with the specified port.
+Open your browser and visit your localhost or you loopback(127.0.0.1) with the specified port.

+## Overview of wibas online cinema ticket application ##
+In simplifying, and solving some of the worlds problems, wibas-eterate has built an online ticket booking application.
+This allows customers to purchase movie tickets at the convience.
+Requirement needed to purchase a ticket is a credit/debit card.
+Below are the stages

+The entire process is in four stages.
+1. Select a time base on film you're interested
+2. Choose a seat where you'd want to enjoy the film
+3. Make payment with your debit/credit card
+    * payment MUST be made within 5 minutes(configurable)  otherwise, seat will be available for other customers.
+4. View or download your summary/invoice

+## Backlogs ##
+* create admin interface for uploading `Vorstellungen.txt` and the hall files. `SAAL 1.txt, SAAL 2.txt, SAAL 3.txt`.
+* use json structure for `Vorstellungen.txt`.
+* implement real-time database and timed-out sessions using firebase and json web tokens respectively.
+* upgrade the UI/UX of the application

+<a href='35.231.169.193:7001'>view demo</a>